 On the off chance that you don’t require offline access to shared folders and don’t normally get to them, it is possible that you can disable the option to cache shared folders all in all or not store shared mail folders.

 Like storing shared folders, you can decide to disable the alternative to cache Public Folder Favorites.

 Evacuate some Public Folder Favorites

 Rather than completely disabling the option, you could also remove some Public Folder Favorites or just select a couple of subfolders to reduce the size of data cached.

 At the point when you use a Gmail account, items could be copied because of the folders you are bought into.
 This additionally applies to Outlook 2010 and past which store the IMAP reserve in a PST file.

 If the OST file turns out to be an excessively enormous size, it’s smarter to take a backup and save the file in PST file format.
-You can convert over OST to PST as it very well may be effectively moved to other storage locations and brought into some other Outlook account.
+You can convert OST to PST as it very well may be effectively moved to other storage locations and brought into some other Outlook account.

 The user can take the help of an expert solution.
 This tool can without much effort converts a huge size OST file to Outlook PST, inside a couple of clicks.
 The professional release of the tool can likewise part and minimize huge PST files, accordingly, guaranteeing the ideal execution of Outlook.

 Also Read: Reduce Size of Oversized OST file.